zackchase/RNNLib/README.md

-# Collaborative & Personalized LSTM for POI rec
+# Collaborative & Personalized LSTM for POI Recommendation
 A collaborative deep method for POI rec based on PyRNN